colorstackatuw/ColorStack-Discord-Bot/README.md

 This Discord bot posts summer and co-op internship opportunities from [Simplify and Pitt CSC](https://github.com/SimplifyJobs/Summer2024-Internships).
 It's built and maintained by [ColorStack at UW-Madison](https://colorstack.cs.wisc.edu/).

+> [!NOTE]
-⚠️ Please note that this bot only posts opportunities that are in the United States or remote ⚠️
+> Please note that this bot only posts opportunities that are in the United States or remote

 ## Installation